 The City will continue to support programs whose mission it is to help homeless person transition to permanent housing.
-This Consolidated Plan and the 2021 Action Plan identify several projects that the City will fund during, including Tenant Based Rental Assistance and security deposit assistance activities, as well as homeless shelters for individuals and families that have outlined program goals to move persons into permanent housing.
+This Consolidated Plan and the 2022 Action Plan identify several projects that the City will fund for the duration, including Tenant Based Rental Assistance and security deposit assistance activities, as well as homeless shelters for individuals and families that have outlined program goals to move persons into permanent housing.